Pandemic Medicaid coverage is ending. Here’s what that means for people using Medicaid health benefits.

 Can I get help to renew or reapply?

 You can get help from community clinics and centers and nonprofit organizations to access your online benefits account and renew.
-You can find HHSC community partners that offer computers and people to help you complete the Medicaid renewal or application process through this regional directory.
+You can find community partners that offer computers and people to help you complete the process online through this regional directory.

 You can also contact the health plan provider listed on your Medicaid card to walk you through the process of renewing or providing more information, Pierce said.